 The answer to the second question?
 Not sure, more research is required.

 The findings persist for assessment of MMI performance as a valid predictor of licensing performance for international medical graduates (IMGs) (http://www.ncbi.nlm.nih.gov/m/pubmed/19493182/).
 In their 2009 study of MMI validity for licensing exam performance predictions, Eva et al write "although a complementary predictive relationship has consistently been observed between grade point average and MMI results, the extent to which cognitive and non-cognitive qualities are distinct appears to depend on the scope of practice within which the two classes of qualities are assessed" (http://www.ncbi.nlm.nih.gov/m/pubmed/19659490/).
 That is, in some practice settings, there are professional skills that matter but have nothing to do with the cognitive assets employed on the licensing exam.
 Conversely, there are practice settings for which the professional skills required match the cognitive and non-cognitive skills assessed in the licensing exam perfectly.
 So, when it comes to figuring out if the MMI will predict things like possible future complaints from regulatory bodies, the verdict is still out.

 Though it was originally designed as a vehicle for assessing personal traits and professional acumen in medical students, it is claimed that the MMI is actually a great predictor of cognitive performance as assessed by the licensing exams.
 Licensing exams do, however, have sections dedicated to the legal and ethical issues of medical practice but do not test their deployment in a simulated clinical setting.

-First, as you may already know and as evidence shows, you must practice with realistic timed simulations and get expert feedback for your responses to learn from your mistakes.
+First and foremost, as you may already know, and as evidence shows, you must practice with realistic, timed simulations and get expert feedback for your responses to learn from your mistakes.
 I’ll talk more about that shortly, but there are some other important tips to review first.